Curbside Trash Guidelines

 Soiled Pizza boxes

-||Soda and detergent bottles
+Soda and detergent bottles

-Styrofoam cups and trays
+Stiff Styrofoam cups and food trays

 Plastic milk, juice, and water jugs

-Remove caps and covers
+Plastic caps and lids

 |Plastic bags - recycle at grocery stores